 Description of Home Improvement Services

-The home improvement agreement should include a description of the home improvement services the contractor will provide the client.
+The home improvement agreement should describe the home improvement services the contractor will provide the client.
 This may include:

 - What work will be done